0xb160c0c5/FontLoaderEx/README.md

 # FontLoaderEx
-Temporary load fonts to Windows or specific process
+Temporarily load fonts to Windows or specific process